 DaVinci Roofing Caters to Tradition

 Midwest weather can be unpredictable.
-Heat, hail, gale-force winds, freeze-and-thaw cycles and March’s catastrophic storms can really pummel your roof.
+Heat, hail, gale-force winds, freeze-and-thaw cycles, and March’s catastrophic storms can really pummel your roof.

-So roofing types and styles have evolved to offer you the best protection available.
+Roofing types and styles have evolved to offer you the best protection available.

 He says most roofs McCoy does now are 30-year laminate and tri-laminate asphalt roofs.
-But the older styles of slate and cedar still fire the imaginations of many homeowners.
+But, the older styles of slate and cedar still fire the imaginations of many homeowners.

-Popularity of slate and cedar
+The popularity of slate and cedar

 “We have a growing demand for DaVinci, which is a polymer plastic made to look like a shake or slate shingle,” Adam says.
 “It’s produced by a Kansas City company – DaVinci Roofscapes.
 They’ve really taken over the market.”